hendpraz/mal-userlist-client/README.md

 1. Sort by Anime Title or Sort by Most Watched Animes
 2. Average Ratings of Users
 3. Shareable link (link changes as user input changes)

+## Notes

+- Request to the backend may takes time around 5 seconds because using 3rd party feature.
+For future update, the backend API should be deployed within SSL certificate so client can directly access backend without 3rd party.